As Featured In

 Our lawyers will work relentlessly to deliver these answers.
-Violating established blood related statutes, protocols, and procedures should make any blood result inadmissible in court.
-Getting the blood tossed out makes it much more difficult for the State to prove the DWI case.
+Violating established blood-related statutes, protocols, and procedures should make any blood result inadmissible in court.
+Getting the blood tossed, makes it much more difficult for the State to prove their DWI case.
 The blood result is supposed to be science, but often has a closer resemblance to junk-science.
 Contact a Houston DWI attorney at the Adamo & Adamo Law Firm and learn how!

 Intoxication AssaultVehicular Assault

 Intoxication assault is 3rd degree felony (2 – 10 years) addressed in Texas Penal Code 49.07.

 - A person commits intoxication assault if the person, by accident or mistake: